kasparsj/Circuit/README.md

 The library can be used to:

-- receive values of 51 knobs
-- set values of 51 knobs
+- send/receive values of 51 knobs
-- receive note on/off events
+- send/receive note on/off events
-- receive program change events
+- send/receive program change events

 The knobs are segregated by section: